 Data coupled with AI can do much to alleviate this burden.
-From a pure data collection standpoint, there are now many wearable technologies that allow patient information to be taken remotely on a near-constant basis and then monitored and the physician’s leisure.
+From a pure data collection standpoint, many wearable technologies now allow patient information to be taken remotely on a near-constant basis and then monitored at the physician’s leisure.

-Thanks to the Internet of Things, medical devices such as heart monitors can record a patient’s vital signs so that they can get real-time health information without the need to step into a hospital.
+Thanks to the Internet of Things, medical devices such as heart monitors can record a patient’s vital signs to get real-time health information without stepping into a hospital.

-An algorithm will then sort through a Big Data database and make several suggestions as to what might be responsible for the patient’s ailments.
+An algorithm will then sort through a Big Data database and suggest what might be responsible for the patient’s ailments.
 Diagnoses get made faster.
 Fewer people become seriously ill, and the healthcare system functions more fluidly.

 Also Read: 8 Best Acrostic Poem Generator Websites